-6.57 GRT2 Additional Provision on Existing Sites: Site OB/GRT/3 The Stables, Ollerton
+6.69 GRT2 Additional Provision on Existing Sites: Site OB/GRT/3 The Stables, Ollerton

-This site has been allocated for an additional 4 pitches to meet identified Gypsy, Roma and Traveller needs.
+This site has been allocated for an additional 4 pitches to meet identified Gypsy Roma Traveller needs.
 This allocation will have strong and significant beneficial impacts in relation to the Housing and Equality objectives.
 It will have potentially significant beneficial impacts in relation to the Health, Sustainable Communities and Education objectives and potentially minor beneficial impacts in relation to the Community Safety, Deprivation and Design objectives.
 It does, however, have a minor conflict with the Transport objective due to the location being beyond the Urban Boundary.

-6.58 GRT2 Additional Provision on Existing Sites: Site OB/GRT/4 Dunromin, Ollerton
+6.70 GRT2 Additional Provision on Existing Sites: Site OB/GRT/4 Dunromin, Ollerton

-This site has been allocated for an additional 5 pitches.
+This site has been allocated for an additional 4 pitches.
 This allocation will have strong and significant beneficial impacts in relation to the Equality objective and potentially significant beneficial impacts in relation to the Housing, Health, Sustainable Communities and Education objectives.
 The allocation has the potential to have minor beneficial impacts in relation to the Community Safety, Deprivation and Design objectives, but due to its location beyond the Urban Boundary, there is a minor conflict with the Transport objective.
+The amendments regarding flood risk ensure an overall neutral impact on the Water Management and Flood Risk objective.

-6.59 GRT2 Additional Provision on Existing Sites: Site OB/GRT/5 Greenwood, Ollerton
+6.71 GRT2 Additional Provision on Existing Sites: Site OB/GRT/5 Greenwood, Ollerton

-This site has been allocated for one additional pitch to meet identified Gypsy, Roma and Traveller needs.
+This site has been allocated for one additional pitch to meet identified Gypsy Roma Traveller needs.
 This allocation will have strong and significant beneficial impacts in relation to the Housing and Equality objectives.
 It will have potentially significant beneficial impacts in relation to the Health, Sustainable Communities and Education objectives and potentially minor beneficial impacts in relation to the Community Safety, Deprivation and Design objectives.
-It does, however, have a minor conflict with the Transport objective due to its location beyond the Urban Boundary.
+The amendments regarding flood risk ensure an overall neutral impact on the Water Management and Flood Risk objective.
+The policy does, however, have a minor conflict with the Transport objective due to its location beyond the Urban Boundary.

-6.60 GRT4 - Site Allocations: Site NUA/GRT/12 Chestnut Lodge, Barnby
+6.72 GRT4 - Site Allocations: Site NUA/GRT/10 Chestnut Lodge, Barnby

-This site has been allocated for around 20 pitches and a new dwelling to assist with the management and operation of the new pitches.
+This site has been allocated for around 19 pitches and a new dwelling to assist with the management and operation of the new pitches.
 This allocation will have strong and significant beneficial impacts in relation to the Housing and Equality objectives.
 It will have potentially significant beneficial impacts in relation to the Health, Sustainable Communities and Education objectives and potentially minor beneficial impacts in relation to the Community Safety, Deprivation and Design objectives.
 It does, however, have a minor conflict with the Transport objective due to the location being beyond the Urban Boundary.